2 min read

 Optimizing Extrusion for Reduced Energy Consumption

-Energy efficiency is a key aspect of reducing production costs and enhancing sustainability in plastic pipe extrusion.
-Modern extrusion pipe machine technology and optimized processing can significantly reduce energy requirements, especially specific energy (Wh/kg), across any pipe extrusion line.
+Energy efficiency is a key factor in reducing production costs and improving sustainability in plastic pipe extrusion.
+Modern extrusion technology and optimized processing can significantly reduce specific energy consumption (Wh/kg), enabling manufacturers to lower operating costs while maintaining high product quality and output.

 Technical Specifications/Considerations:

-• Cooling Method: Air cooling and closed internal screw cooling preferred over fluid systems.
+Cooling Method: Air cooling and closed internal screw cooling are preferred over fluid systems.

 FAQ Section